-Evocation Level: Luck 5

-Range: Close (25 ft. + 5 ft./2 levels) Target: One creature/three levels, no two of which can be more than 30 ft. apart see text are 1s, the spell immediately ends for that subject only, unless it's the caster, in which case it ends for everyone.
+Evocation Level: Luck 5 Range: Close (25 ft. + 5 ft./2 levels) Target: One creature/three levels, no two of which can be more than 30 ft. apart Duration: 1 round/level; see text are 1s, the spell immediately ends for that subject only, unless it's the caster, in which case it ends for everyone.